BLiTz3R/book-list/README.md

-# Book List v0.2
+# Book List v0.3
-A simple JS OOP book list
+A simple JS OOP book list, using ES5 and ES6.

 v0.1: UI only.